seal-000/ai_email_assistant/README.md

 ---

 ### History Page
-**Description**: A detailed log of past rephrased emails with timestamps for easy reference.
+**Description**: A detailed log of past rephrased texts with timestamps for easy reference.
 **Screenshot**: